Level 3 & 4 Trauma Hospital Resource Manual

 The re-designation site visits will focus on three areas: 1) compliance with the designation criteria, 2) progress made toward strengthening the weaknesses identified during prior site visits and 3) identifying how the system can collaboratively support the ongoing and future needs of the hospital’s trauma care commitment.
 Specific suggestions for improvement will, again, have an educational focus.
 The visits are intended to be constructive, not punitive.

 Before becoming designated, a formal trauma program must be established within the hospital.
 In addition to developing policies and protocols that address trauma team deployment, emergent transfers and performance improvement, the hospital board and medical staff must demonstrate a commitment to providing trauma care commensurate with the standards published by MDH.
 Support for a hospital’s participation in the statewide trauma system is demonstrated when both the board of directors and the medical staff resolve to provide the resources necessary to attain and sustain designation.
-(See Appendix A: Sample Hospital Board Resolution and Appendix B: Sample Medical Staff Resolution.)
+(See Appendix A: Sample Hospital Board Resolution (MS Word) and Appendix B: Sample Medical Staff Resolution (MS Word).)

 The hospital’s trauma program will require both a medical director/advisor which is a physician who will provide clinical oversight for the program and a manager/coordinator which is usually a nurse who will be responsible for the administrative functions of the trauma program.
-(See Appendix C: Sample Trauma Program Medical Director Job Description and Appendix D: Sample Trauma Program Manager/Coordinator Job Description.)
+(See Appendix C: Sample Trauma Program Medical Director Job Description (MS Word) and Appendix D: Sample Trauma Program Manager/Coordinator Job Description (MS Word).)

 The trauma program must be integrated into the hospital’s organizational structure, appearing on the organizational chart.
 The position of the trauma program should be such that the medical director and program manager/coordinator have sufficient authority to effect change across several departments.
-(See Appendix E: Suggested Position of Trauma Program.)
+(See Appendix E: Suggested Position of Trauma Program (MS Word).)

 A clear procedure for assembling the team that will provide immediate resuscitation to the seriously injured patient is vital to the efficient functioning of a trauma hospital.
 This procedure should specify when the team must be assembled, who is to respond and how they are to be notified.
 The policy should build upon existing facility-specific internal operating procedures, staffing resources and established state minimum criteria.
-(See Appendix F: Sample Single-Tier Trauma Team Activation Protocol and Appendix G: Sample Multi-Tier Trauma Team Activation Protocol.)
+(See Appendix F: Sample Single-Tier Trauma Team Activation Protocol (MS Word) and Appendix G: Sample Multi-Tier Trauma Team Activation Protocol (MS Word).)